ciatph/firebase-users-admin/README.md

 ### `npm start`

-Run the express app (API only) in production mode. `npm run gen:docs` needs to run separately, if you'd also like to make the API documentation usage available in production mode.
+Run the express app (API only) in production mode.
+You'll need to `npm run gen:docs` if you haven't done so already, if you'd also like to view the API documentation usage in production mode.

 ### `npm run dev`